-Questions to consider:
+Questions to Consider

-- Do policy outcomes and service take-up differ between people with different protected characteristics? - Are the discriminatory impacts adverse ones? - If there is a greater impact on one group, is that consistent with the policy aims? - If the policy has discriminatory impacts on people with particular characteristics, what steps can be taken to mitigate these effects? - Will the policy deliver practical benefits for certain groups? - What changes could be made to positively promote equality of opportunity and foster good relations? - Do other policies need to change to enable this policy to be effective?
+- Do policy outcomes and service take-up differ between people with different protected characteristics? - Are the disproportionate impacts adverse ones? - If there is a greater impact on one group, is that consistent with the policy aims? - If the policy has adverse or disproportionate impacts on people with particular characteristics, what steps can be taken to mitigate these effects? - Will the policy deliver practical benefits for certain groups? - What changes could be made to positively promote equality of opportunity and foster good relations? - Do other policies need to change to enable this policy to be effective?